madanhub/SRVIS/README.md

 # SRVIS
-A console application to provide services to customers through service providers on-demand
+A console application to provide services to customers through service providers on-demand.